|Nutrition Facts (per serving)|

 This delicious meatloaf is filled with Tex-Mex flavors and shredded Mexican cheeses.
 It's made with ground beef and black beans, along with cumin and other seasonings.
-Top this meatloaf with salsa or tomatoes with green chilis and serve with potatoes or a Mexican or Spanish style rice.
+Top this meatloaf with salsa or tomatoes with green chilis and serve with potatoes or Spanish or Mexican-style rice.

 If you want to make this meatloaf ahead of time, it can be refrigerated or frozen unbaked.
 Wrap the loaf tightly before refrigerating it or placing it in an airtight freezer bag and freezing it.
 Bake refrigerated meatloaf within a day or two and frozen meatloaf within six months.
 Thaw the raw frozen meatloaf overnight in the refrigerator before baking.
 If you bake it while still frozen, it can take twice as long, and you must be sure to check for doneness in the center of the loaf with a meat thermometer.

-- 4 ounces cheese (1 cup shredded Mexican blend of cheeses, with or without peppers in the mixture)
+1 cup (4 ounces) shredded Mexican cheese blend (with or without peppers in the mixture)

 Lightly grease a baking pan with rim or a baking dish.

-In a large bowl, combine the ground beef, beans, optional cilantro or parsley, garlic powder, cumin, onion, chili powder, salt, pepper, egg, breadcrumbs, and milk.
+In a large bowl, combine the ground beef, beans, onion, optional cilantro or parsley, chili powder, cumin, garlic powder, salt, pepper, egg, breadcrumbs, and milk.
 Gently mix to combine thoroughly.
 But don't knead the mixture too much or you will lose the texture.

 On an 18-inch length of foil, pat the meat mixture out into a 10-by-12-inch rectangle.
 Spread the cheese over the rectangle to within 1/2 inch of the edges.
 Carefully roll up and pinch all seams together.